 Sophs have a reputation of being some of the most spirited students at Western!

-The soph of the floor on which your son or daughter resides can be contacted through the building’s residence manager (see above).
+The soph of the floor on which your son or daughter resides can be contacted through the building’s Residence Life Coordinator (see above).

 Residents’ Councils and/or Associations

 Each residence has a student government body elected by the residents to organize and run events, personal development programs and socials.
 The council also represents student interests through a variety of residence committees.